2K22 Tunguska: Combat history

 Variants of the 2K22 system have continued to serve in the Soviet and later Russian armed forces since their initial introduction in 1984.
 The 2K22 has also been inducted into the armed forces of a number of foreign states, most notably India.
 The 2K22 has been used in the 2008 South Ossetia war by Russian armed forces.

+The 2K22 has been used in the Russian invasion of Ukraine by Ukrainian and Russian forces.

+In June 2023, Ukraine ordered the repair, refurbishment, and spare parts through the International Fund for Ukraine.